kyverno/kyverno/documentation/writing-policies-configmap-reference.md

 # Defining Rule Context

-To refer Configmap inside any Rule provide the context inside each rule defining the list of configmaps which will be referenced in that Rule.
+To reference values from a ConfigMap inside any Rule, define a context inside the rule with one or more ConfigMap declarations.

 ````yaml
   rules: